ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

-Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative or supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of tumor, may receive this type of care.
 And it often works best when it is started right after a diagnosis.
-People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative or supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
-In larger amounts, they are very powerful anti-inflammatories that reduce swelling.
+In larger amounts, they are very powerful anti-inflammatory medications that reduce swelling.
 Most people with a brain tumor will need steroids to help relieve swelling of the brain.
 You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
 Steroids may cause weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms and Signs).
-This type of medication helps to control how often a person has seizures.
+This type of medication helps control how often a person has seizures.

 Shunt.
 If fluid begins to build up in the brain, a surgeon may need to place a device called a shunt to bypass or move the fluid or drain the excess fluid.